The Benefits of Using Google Analytics 4

 Google Analytics 4 vs. Universal Analytics

 While Google Analytics 4 is relatively new on the scene, there are already some significant differences between it and Google’s Universal Analytics.
 At first glance, the reporting interface serves up a different set of reports than you may be used to seeing, but it’s all in the name of a customized reporting experience.
-Reports are generated based upon the events that are being tracked, ensuring you see the metrics that relate directly to the conversions and behaviours that have the most impact.
+Reports are generated based on the events that are being tracked, ensuring you see the metrics that relate directly to the conversions and behaviours that have the most impact.

 Take a look at our Universal Analytics vs Google Analytics 4 chart below, where we’ve broken down the most significant updates and new features.